lorenzozaccomer/iterative-multiplier/README.md

 Files:
   - all the file for the iterative multiplier
 Folders:
-  - modules: all the module's ile
+  - modules: all the module's for the iterative multiplier
   - standard multiplier: simple multiplier loaded via ModelSim used to test the result of the iterative multiplier